-The research used a survey questionnaire that was distributed to 110 participants.
-Of those participants, 102 of them returned a completed questionnaire resulting in 92.7% response rate.
+The research used a survey questionnaire that was distributed to 136 participants.
+Of those participants, 127 of them were returned and 123 of them are valid questionnaire resulting in 90.4% response rate.

-Section one of the survey questionnaire included four questions related to the demographic profile of the participants.
-Table 2 below shows the summarized demographic profile of the participants.
-It can be observed from the table that the majority of participants were male constituting 76.5% where only 23.5% were female.
-In terms of age, customers with age group 'above 40' were the largest at 26.5%, closely followed by the age group 36-40 with 23.5% and 31-35 with 22.5%.
-The other two age groups 26-30 and 18-25 covered 16.7% and 10.8% of the participants respectively.
+Section one of the survey questionnaire included five questions related to the demographic profile of the participants.
+Table 4.1 below shows the summarized demographic profile of the participants.
+It can be observed from the table that the majority of participants were male constituting 61% and also only 39% were female.
+In terms of age, customers with age group between 26 and 30 were the largest at 32.5%, closely followed by the age group 36-40 with 30.1% and >40 with 16.7%.
+The other two age's group 18-25 and 31-35 covered 10.6% and 8.1% of the participants respectively.

-Looking at the level of education of customers who participated in the survey, one can notice that it on covered those with a diploma, a degree of a postgraduate level education.
-Those with 'degree' level of education were the significantly larger group containing 68.6% of the participants followed by 'diploma' level education with 21.6%.
-The third group 'post graduate' level of education covered only 9.8% of the participants.
-The factor that the survey was a self-administered questionnaire might have limited the participation of groups of customers with no education.
+Looking at the level of education of customers who participated in the survey, one can notice that it covers those with a high school, diploma, degree and post graduate levels education.
+Those with degree level of education were the significantly larger group containing 45.5% of the participants followed by diploma level education with 30.9%.
+The third group postgraduate level of education covered only 13.8% of the participants and 9.8% of basic education level.